DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 <p>Halfway across the bridge, you notice something odd: a small scrap of white material fluttering on the surface of the far side of the river, caught on a tree root a dozen yards downstream.</p>
 </div>

 If the players retrieve the scrap of material, they find it to be a small, soaked white handkerchief, monogrammed with the embroidered red initials “R.V.R.”
+(This is a clue left by Arabelle while travelling back to Vallaki with Van Richten.)
 ## E5b.
 Luna River Crossroads
 <span class="citation"><em>This scene takes place in Chapter 2: Area P.</em></span>